 Let's take a look at some trends:

-• The global automotive industry is facing a severe shortage of microchips, which has led to lower production volumes in 2021 and 2022 compared to 2019.
+The global automotive industry is facing a severe shortage of microchips, which has led to lower production volumes in 2021 and 2022 compared to 2019.
 However, experts predict that future production levels will stagnate despite the recovery of the chip supply chain.
-This is partly due to the switch to electric vehicles, which require fewer chips than conventional vehicles with combustion engines.
+This is partly due to the switch to electric vehicles, which require fewer chips than conventional combustion engine vehicles.

-These findings make us confident that we will NOT be able to maintain the same level of car sales and production while offering new mobility services.
+These findings give us confidence that we will NOT be able to maintain the same level of sales and production for cars while offering new mobility services.
 The most visible challenge in the industry is the repowering of cars with electric motors and batteries.

-Contrary to popular belief, there is no additional demand for mobility in the markets of the northern hemisphere.
+Contrary to popular belief, there is no additional demand for mobility in the northern hemisphere markets.

 Schumpeter says: Pie in the sky.
 New products and services will replace old ones.